MCOs → MCO Coverage

 Step 2A: Identify Funding Sources

 Identifying funding sources early on is an important part of a successful pilot.
 States have funded their pilots through a variety of mechanisms.
 Illinois identified an MCO that had corporate funding available to direct towards a National DPP pilot program and used 1817 and 1815 grant funding to support the participating CDC-recognized organizations.
-Michigan is also using 1815 funds for their state-supported MCO pilot by contracting directly with CDC-recognized organizations that serve the participating MCO’s members.
-At least one participating MCO in Michigan is providing in-kind support in the form of staffing, outreach, and administrative supports for the National DPP lifestyle change program for their members.
-To learn more about about Michigan’s state-supported MCO pilot, see Michigan’s State Story of Medicaid Coverage.
+Michigan also used 1815 funds for their state-supported MCO pilot by contracting directly with CDC-recognized organizations that serve the participating MCO’s members.
+At least one participating MCO in Michigan provided in-kind support in the form of staffing, outreach, and administrative supports for the National DPP lifestyle change program for their members.
+To learn more about Michigan’s state-supported MCO pilot, see Michigan’s State Story of Medicaid Coverage.

 Step 2B: Budget